 After a short hop through Singapore (again), and then a longer four hour hop, we arrived at a very small slim parcel of land in the Indian ocean where the Male Airport sits.
 Of course, since I’m pretty sure only about 1.87% of the people following this blog know where the Maldives is…here’s a quick refresher…It be here – a fair ways south of India:

 Something important to understand about the Maldives is that it’s just a long collection of tiny islands.
 The airport is actually the biggest island simply to make room for the runway.

 As such, most travel is done via seaplanes throughout the Maldives.
 Since our airplane arrived around 10PM, it was too late for seaplanes to safely travel and land at otherwise dark remote islands.
-So we stayed in the night in a hotel on the airport.
+So we stayed the night in a hotel at the airport.

 The next morning at a painful 5:15AM, we headed across the runway to the seaplane port.
 It was there we boarded our short 30 minute sunrise flight to the Conrad Maldives.